ARE YOU GIVING UP ALCOHOL FOR DRY JANUARY?

 To put things into context, did you know that 93,500 babies under 1 live with a parent who is a problem drinker?
 Sobering (pardon the pun) statistic.
 If you are taking part in Dry January, your fundraising helps raise awareness around the issues, gets young people involved in conversations around alcohol, often for the first time, and can help to protect the most vulnerable members of our society.

-If you’re not sure if taking part in Dry January is for you; these reasons from Alcohol Concern might help convince you:
+If you’re not sure if taking part in Dry January is for you; these reasons from Alcohol Concern might convince you:

-Dry January can help you:
+Dry January can help to:

 Reset your relationship with alcohol - realise you don't need it